zotero/citeproc-rs/crates/wasm/README.md

     style: "<style version=\"1.0\" class=\"note\" ... > ... </style>",
     format: "html", // optional, html is the default
-    localeOverride: "de-DE", // optional, like setting default-locale on the style fetcher,
+    localeOverride: "de-DE", // optional, like setting default-locale on the style
+    // bibliographyNoSort: true // disables sorting on the bibliography fetcher,
 });
 // Throw any errors, get the inner Driver